arielgee/Sage-Like/.misc/tasks.md

 			> Feed detection in web pages (?)
 [O] On page load		[X] On mouse click
 			> Detect Feeds in web pages on (?)
 [O] Page load			[X] Mouse click
 			> Feed detection in web pages				[O] No		[O] On page load		[X] On mouse click
+* different behavior when i drag and drop icons from bookmarks library.
+(Fx v59.0.3)		Sage-Like supports strict Content-Types with semantics
+	* when DnD 'https://www.technologyreview.com/topnews.rss' into a taw tab it loads feedPreview	responseHeader.Content-Type = 'application/rss+xml; charset=utf-8'
+	* when DnD 'http://feeds.feedburner.com/TechCrunch' into a taw tab it loads old Fx feedHandler	responseHeader.Content-Type = '"text/xml; charset=UTF-8"'
 ---

 ## Now
-* different behavior when i drag and drop icons from bookmarks library.
-(Fx v59.0.3)
-	* when DnD 'https://www.technologyreview.com/topnews.rss' into a taw tab it loads feedPreview
-	* when DnD 'http://feeds.feedburner.com/TechCrunch' into a taw tab it loads old Fx feedHandler
+* drag and drop feed from one browser window to other is messing the UI. leaving the drop indicator visible after drop (that didn't work)
 ---

 ## Next